sthaeron/forsyde-devtools/docs/project-overview.md

 [ForSyDe-Shallow](https://forsyde.github.io/forsyde-shallow/) is the first and longest-standing version of the ForSyDe modeling framework.
 It is implemented as a shallow-embedded domain-specific language (EDSL) in Haskell, it supports modeling, simulation, and early design validation of heterogeneous embedded and cyber-physical systems.
 The framework builds on the principles of models of computation (MoC) while leveraging Haskell’s pure functions and higher-order abstractions.
 A getting-started tutorial for ForSyDe-Shallow can be found [here](https://forsyde.github.io/forsyde-shallow/getting_started#getting-started-with-forsyde-shallow).
 There is also a [setup guide](https://forsyde.github.io/forsyde-shallow/setup), an [API documentation page](https://hackage.haskell.org/package/forsyde-shallow), and an [example project](https://github.com/forsyde/forsyde-shallow-examples) repository.

 #### ForSyDe Shallow SDF
 [ForSyDe.Shallow.MoC.SDF](https://hackage.haskell.org/package/forsyde-shallow-3.5.0.0/docs/ForSyDe-Shallow-MoC-SDF.html) is the list of models that follows the [Synchronous Data Flow (SDF)](https://en.wikipedia.org/wiki/Synchronous_Data_Flow) MoC.
 SDF is a model in which the amount of data that is consumed and produced by each actor is fixed and known beforehand.

-An example SDF graph is shown in following picture, where actors are depicted as blue circles, with directed edges showing the direction of the flow of data and the annotated numbers describing how many tokens are consumed and produced by each actor.
+An example SDF graph is shown below, where actors are depicted as blue circles, with directed edges showing the direction of the flow of data and the annotated numbers describing how many tokens are consumed and produced by each actor.
 ![SDF graph](sdf.svg)
 ## ForSyDe IR
 ForSyDe IR is a custom intermediate representation built by the ForSyDe DevTools team.
 It serves as the basis for the compiler and visualiser.
 The documentation of ForSyDe IR can be found in [ForSyDe IR](forsyde-ir.md) documentation.